Waffle-Liu/Waffle-Liu.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 teaching: true
+reviewer: true
 ---

 Hi!
-I am a second-year Ph.D. student in the [Sound and Music Computing Lab](https://smcnus.comp.nus.edu.sg/) at [National University of Singapore](https://www.nus.edu.sg/).
+I am a third-year Ph.D. student in the [Sound and Music Computing Lab](https://smcnus.comp.nus.edu.sg/) at [National University of Singapore](https://www.nus.edu.sg/).
 I am fortunate to be advised by Prof. [Ye Wang](https://www.comp.nus.edu.sg/cs/people/wangye/).
 My research interests lie at the intersection of machine learning and natural language processing.
 I am also broadly interested in machine learning for speech and music information retrieval.

 Previously, I obtained my Bachelor's degree in Computer Science at [Zhejiang University](https://www.zju.edu.cn/english/) where I worked with Prof. [Kejun Zhang](https://person.zju.edu.cn/en/zhangkejun).
 I also spent a great semester in my senior year at [UC Berkeley](https://www.berkeley.edu/) and visited [CNMAT](https://cnmat.berkeley.edu/) where I worked with Prof. [Carmine Emanuele Cella](http://www.carminecella.com/).